yaleman/wildcard_matcher/README.md

 Please feel free to [log an issue](issues/new) with examples of what you tried and didn't work.
 PRs are most welcome.

+# Changelog

+- 0.0.1 and 0.0.2 Initial release and getting packaging right.
+- 0.0.3 trying to add typing file.